 Videos should be no longer than 3 minutes in length, and must be compatible with Windows Media Player (we suggest .mp4, .wmv, or .mpg).
 The video should be high quality and edited to ensure maximal efficiency; particularly, it should demonstrate the features described in the text.
 A concise legend for the video must be included with the manuscript, with the content of the video sequence directly following the content of the legend.

+Studies on patients or volunteers require ethics committee approval and informed consent, which should be documented in the paper.
 Where patient-identifying information presented (in the text, figures and/or videos), the corresponding author must confirm that he or she has received a signed release form from each patient authorizing the publication of such material.

 The manuscript should be submitted by email to: Prof. CT Tan, Editor-in-Chief, Neurology Asia, firstname.lastname@example.org